 The risks of not complying, of course, include fines up to 4 percent of global turnover.
 But not all non-compliance is created equal and – given the law’s implementation deadline of May 25, 2018 – privacy professionals must prioritize.

-To gauge the risks of non-compliance with various aspects of the GPDR, the IAPP surveyed nearly 500 privacy pros, most of whom work for organizations headquartered in either the United States (44 percent) or the European Union (including the United Kingdom, 44 percent).
+To gauge the risks of non-compliance with various aspects of the GDPR, the IAPP surveyed nearly 500 privacy pros, most of whom work for organizations headquartered in either the United States (44 percent) or the European Union (including the United Kingdom, 44 percent).
 We asked them to rate the risk of noncompliance with various requirements of the GDPR and what actions they are taking to mitigate each perceived GDPR risk.

 What was the number one action item to mitigate GDPR compliance risk?
 Investment in training.
 Training employees on data protection and privacy tops the list for 10 of 11 GDPR compliance risks.
 The only risk training doesn’t mitigate is appointing a data protection officer, which obviously requires taking other steps.